ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 })
 ```

 Here, we are adding a procedural test to `TestRegistry`.
-However, what we're
+However, we're
-missing is the actual test logic itself.
+missing the test itself.
 In short, here's what we want to do in
 our testing logic:

 - Setup necessary values